-Australia protests Qatar examinations of women passengers
+Australia protests Qatar airport’s exams of women passengers

 CANBERRA, Australia (AP) — Australia on Monday condemned Qatar authorities’ treatment of women passengers on a flight to Sydney who were subjected to internal examinations after a newborn baby was found abandoned at a Doha airport.

 The women, including 13 Australians, were examined at Hamad International Airport on Oct.
-2 after Qatar Airways Flight QR908 to Sydney was delayed.
+2 after Qatar Airways Flight 908 to Sydney was delayed.

-Australia’s Department of Foreign Affairs and Trade described the treatment of the women as offensive, grossly inappropriate and beyond circumstances in which they could give free and informed consent.
+Australia’s foreign affairs department described the treatment of the women as inappropriate and beyond circumstances in which they could give free and informed consent.

-“The Australian government is deeply concerned at the unacceptable treatment of some female passengers,” a department statement said.
+“This is a grossly, grossly disturbing, offensive, concerning set of events,” Foreign Minister Marise Payne told reporters.
+“It’s not something that I’ve ever heard of occurring in my life, in any context.
+We have made our views very clear to the Qatari authorities on this matter.”

-“The government has formally registered our serious concerns about this incident with Qatari authorities.
-The Department of Foreign Affairs and Trade is engaged on this matter through diplomatic channels,” the statement added.
+Australia would await a report from the Qatari government before “we will determine the next steps,” Payne said.

 Hamad International Airport management said the baby was safe and being cared for by medical and social workers.